Avoid These 7 Liver-Harming Habits That Also Hurt Your Bones (#3 Will Startle You)

 Research continues to support the dangers of excessive sugar consumption.
 Various types of sugar such as sucrose, glucose, and fructose have all been investigated in relation to overall health, with fructose being particularly implicated in non-alcoholic fatty liver disease (NAFLD).

 Unfortunately, sugar – especially corn syrup, which is typically made with GMO corn – is extremely prevalent, especially in processed foods, and that’s why it’s so important to recognize its presence and be aware of what you’re eating.
-It’s easy to consume too much sugar without realizing it, but if you’re following the Save Our Bones Program, then you’re already have your sugar intake under control, helping you to protect your bones and your liver.
+It’s easy to consume too much sugar without realizing it, but if you’re following the Osteoporosis Reversal Program, then you’re already have your sugar intake under control, helping you to protect your bones and your liver.

 3. Soft Drink Consumption